 3. The next stage is that of transferring consciousness to the

-– the thousand-petalled lotus or Sahasara – by consciously drawing
+center of the head – the thousand-petalled lotus or Sahasara – by consciously drawing

 consciousness into the head on that specific point.
 This can be done in full awareness